panagissyrigos/STOServerStatus/README.md

 I made a simple server status monitoring tool for Star Trek Online servers.
 It periodically checks the status of specified servers and provides real-time updates on their availability.

 ## Features
-- Monitors multiple Star Trek Online servers.
+- Monitors Holodeck the same way the game launcher does.
-- Provides real-time status updates.
+- Provides real-time status updates in your system tray.
 - Provides a way to add it to your computer's Task scheduler to startup automatically.
 - Lightweight and easy to use.
 - Single executable file.